sansbacher/docs/git/README.md

 ## Suggested Git Project Workflow

 **For a small Team or a Single Developer:**
-1. For a Project create and Clone a repo with a master Branch [to deploy from] and a single dev Branch [for development / work-in-progress / beta].
+1. For a Project create and Clone a repo with a main Branch [to deploy from] and a single dev Branch [for development / work-in-progress / beta].
 2. Then each developer creates a feature/bugFix/etc Branch (or name-dev Branch, eg. jane-dev) for whatever they are working on.
 3. Initially they would all point to the same initial Commit (empty repo or the existing code), and diverge from there.
-   1. The master Branch should always be deploy-ready, the dev Branch would be based on the master Branch after each release.
+   1. The main Branch should always be deploy-ready, the dev Branch would be based on the main Branch after each release.
    2. The dev Branch should be the "base" from which all feature/bugFix/name-dev Branches are based on.
 4. Everyone Checksout on their feature/bugFix/name-dev Branch doing what they need to do, testing their work as they go. (they are free to make sub Branches as needed)
 5. When someone finishes something they Merge their Branch into the dev Branch, testing with any other new changes anyone else has Merged in.
     Rebasing dev onto their Branch may help eliminate conflicts in their Branch before finally Merging their Branch into dev.
-6. When everyone (or enough people) have finished merging in their work to dev Branch, do final tests in dev, then Merge dev into master Branch and deploy.
+6. When everyone (or enough people) have finished merging in their work to dev Branch, do final tests in dev, then Merge dev into main Branch and deploy.
-7. Then start again (ensure all Branches point to master [`branch -f` to force], and begin diverging and working, then merging back in)
+7. Then start again (ensure all Branches point to main [`branch -f` to force], and begin diverging and working, then merging back in)
     This would be working on a new release.
 But you can always checkout the previous release to do bugfixes.
 8. Everyone is responsible for pushing their Branches to Remote and pushing dev to Remote, if they've merged in and tested some feature/bugFix.
-    Push master to Remote only once released, and Tag it with something like "ver1.0" or something.
+    Push main to Remote only once released, and Tag it with something like "ver1.0" or something.

 **For a single developer only:**
 * If you didn't want to keep features/bugFixes in separate Branches you could just work in dev.
-* Then once tested Merge into master, and deploy.
+* Then once tested Merge into main, and deploy.
-* But having separate master (release ready), dev (work-in-progress), and separate feature/bugFix Branches is good practice.
+* But having separate main (release ready), dev (work-in-progress), and separate feature/bugFix Branches is good practice.
-    It allows you to jump between features/bugFixes if needed, and make big changes/mistakes while maintaining a release-ready master Branch.
+    It allows you to jump between features/bugFixes if needed, and make big changes/mistakes while maintaining a release-ready main Branch.

 This all assumes no one is really working on the exact same "thing" - likely different files or modules, and if some common library is edited (eg. fixed) let the team know to Pull changes from dev to get the now updated common file.
 Everyone is equal, and competent within their realm, on the Team.
 If people don't play nicely then you need to look at having certain people "own" certain Branches and Devs would need to submit Pull Requests which would be reviewed and then Merged in.
 (There's lots of guides on the internet for using Git with larger Teams/Projects, including one linked above)